srph/ajax-search-sample/README.md

 ## Running

+*Phonebook ng Pogi* is available through the [demo](https://phonebook-ng-pogi.herokuapp.com).
+However, if you are interested in the annotated source while running the app, so be it.

 ### Requirements:

 PHP ```5.4~``` and a webserver, that's it.

 \* If you're using Ubuntu, you may follow [DigitalOcean's tutorial to install the lamp stack on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu).

+\* If you're using OSX, you might want to check [php_osx](http://php-osx.liip.ch/).

 ### Installation